1. What are your hours?

 9. How clean are the sites from germs, bugs, and viruses?

-Each site is cleaned after that nights use.
+Our site is cleaned after that nights use.
 We assign guests to perform select cleaning duties.
-We make it mandatory that guest take at least two showers a week to maintain personal hygiene as well as making sure clothes are laundered.
+We make it mandatory that guests shower daily to maintain personal hygiene as well as making sure clothes are laundered.
 After a guest uses the dryer at the Keys, the lent trap is checked for bugs.
 There is not much we can do to combat the flu bug.
 A simple cough is enough to infect the next person.
 Rest, proper diet, and staying clean is the best we can ask.

 10. Are children allowed?